 Tim Haines, Managing Partner, Abingworth (London)

-Tim Haines is the new managing partner of Abingworth, another leading Biotech VC in Europe.
+Tim Haines is a managing partner of Abingworth, another leading Biotech VC in Europe.
 He joined the firm in 2005 and before led Astex Therapeutics to become one of the leading UK Biotech companies.
 Haines can be proud of the latest achievements of his portfolio companies including the very recent IPO of CRISPR Thx, which even if undersubscribed, could generate solid returns for his fund.

-Jonathan Milner, Founder, Abcam (Cambridge)
+Jonathan Milner, co-founder and Deputy Chairman, Abcam (Cambridge)

 Kevin Johnson, Managing Partner, Medicxi Ventures (London)